 The Plaza Classic Film Festival started in 2008 as a special project of the El Paso Community Foundation to bring movies back to the historic Plaza Theatre.
 The Community Foundation purchased 35mm and state of the art digital projection equipment for the atmospheric theater, which opened in 1930, closed in the early ’80s and was restored for $38 million in 2006 in a joint partnership between the City of El Paso and the Community Foundation.

 The first Festival was called The Movies Return to the Plaza Theatre and was the brainchild of EPCF President/CEO Eric Pearson and local contractor, developer, Film Salon host, “On Film” radio host and walking classic film encyclopedia Charles Horak.
 It was a smash hit.
 More than 25,000 people turned out to watch more than 60 movies at the Plaza Theatre and adjacent Philanthropy Theatre.

 It returned in 2009 with a new name, the Plaza Classic Film Festival, and a growing popularity in the region and throughout the country.
 PCFF has drawn major name celebrity guests — including Al Pacino, El Paso native Debbie Reynolds, Rita Moreno, Eva Marie Saint, Tippi Hedren, Shirley Jones, Robert Wagner, Cindy Williams, Louise Fletcher, Michael York and Margaret O’Brien — and audiences that average around 40,000 a year.
-More than 200,000 people have attended the first six Festivals.
+Nearly 300,000 people have attended the first eight Festivals.

 The Festival also has become a showcase for the work of local and area filmmakers through its Local Flavor series, which screens features, shorts, documentaries and other films by area filmmakers or with strong local connections.